Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Application to Northwest Pacific Tropical Cyclone Tracks

-Figure \ref{wp_cluster} also maps the geological tracks and their storm speed information per cluster.
+Figure \ref{wp_cluster} also maps the cyclone tracks and their storm speed information per cluster.
 In the storm speed polar plot, the storm direction is taken as the angle and the storm speed norm as the radius.
 The storm moves in the direction pointed by the vector, in degrees east of north from 0 to 360 degrees.
-In addition, we use different colors to denote the number of neighbours inside a cluster, with black for the median, and purple, magenta, and pink to indicate the first, second, and third quartile regions, respectively, and red to indicate outliers.
+In addition, different colors are used to denote the number of neighbours inside a cluster, with black for the median, and purple, magenta, and pink to indicate the first, second, and third quartile regions, respectively, and red to indicate outliers.

 The medians show the typical tracks in a cluster.
 The median in the first cluster (see Figure \ref{wp_cluster} (b)) is directed towards the northwest (direction between 270 and 360 degrees) with a storm speed of almost 10 knots, which is common for most cyclones in the first cluster.
 Usually, the wind speeds (i.e., the radius of the polar plot) of cyclones traveling inland decreases slowly because of reduction in the power of the cyclones.
 However, the median in the second cluster (see Figure \ref{wp_cluster} (d)) first shifts northwest and then turns eastwards (direction between 0 and 180 degrees), with the storm speed (i.e., the radius of the polar plot) increasing after the cyclones steer eastward.
 The cyclones in the second cluster that do not move inland but move to the North Pacific are influenced by the northward shift of high pressure over the Pacific (\citeauthor{japan} \citeyear{japan}).